 The data set consists of 2234 participants.
-In detail, 654 boys and 649 girls not growing up on a farm and 450 boys and 481 girls growing up on farms were observed.
-The censoring rates in the different groups ranged from 74\% up to 93\%.
+In detail, 654 boys and 649 girls not growing up on a farm and 450 boys and 481 girls growing up on farms were observed. {Note that we did not adjust for any confounding variables in order to simplify this application of our method to real data.
+This comes with the limitation that the results may not fully reflect the causal effects of sex or growing up on a farm on the incidence of hay fever.} The censoring rates in the different groups ranged from 74\% up to 93\%.
 The Kaplan-Meier and Nelson-Aalen curves of all groups are illustrated in Figure~\ref{fig:KM}.
 Here, it can be seen that the estimated cumulative hazard functions are crossing each other and, thus, the proportional hazards assumption is not justified.
 If we would perform a Cox proportional hazards model nevertheless, the resulting (unadjusted) p-values of the existence of an impact on the occurrence of hay fever are $p_A < 10^{-8}$ for a main effect of factor A, $p_B = 0.112$ for a main effect of factor B and $p_{AB} = 0.235$ for an interaction effect.
 By using a Bonferroni- or Holm-correction of the p-values, we could only establish that factor A (growing up on a farm) has a main effect on the occurrence of hay fever at global level 5\%.